Great League Tier List

 Registeel

-It can be tough when you’re up against certain Pokémon such as Galarian Stunfisk, Swampert and Medicham, however, pairing Registeel with Pokémon that can deal with its weaknesses means that it can have an easier time to show off its potential.
+It can be tough when you’re up against certain Pokémon such as Galarian Stunfisk, Swampert and Medicham, however, pairing Registeel with Pokémon that can deal with its weaknesses means that it can have an easier time showing off its potential.

 Attackers